anonyd0go/holbertonschool-low_level_programming/README.md

 # Introduction to C programing
-This repository contains file related to learnong and getting familiar with C programming
+This repository contains file related to learning C programming The project based focus helps in applying knowledge in real world scenarios

+## Hello World
+Introsuction to C programming